 What car insurance coverage do I need for my professional service business?

-When buying coverage as a professional service provider, you may need to evaluate how often you use your business vehicle.
+When buying coverage as a professional service insurer, you may need to evaluate how often you use your business vehicle.
 Standard coverage for commercial vehicles includes:

 - Liability.
 Pays for damages to other drivers and their vehicles after an accident caused by you or your company.